Darlington F.C.: Stadiums

+Before the stadium was sold, there was interest by the local council to build a new railway station next to the stadium as part of the Tees Valley Metro scheme to improve public access to D.F.C matches.
+The scheme also included better services to Darlington and Saltburn, new rollingstock, as well as possible street running to Darlington town centre.
+However, the rail scheme was eventually abandoned by 2011, and unlike other proposed stations in the project, Darlington Arena never received a station.

 Plans had originally been laid down to groundshare with Shildon, but arrangements were eventually for Darlington to share Bishop Auckland's Heritage Park ground from the start of the 2012/13 season.
 In December 2013, it was confirmed that a deal had been reached in principle for the football team to share Darlington RFC's ground at Blackwell Meadows ground, and thus return to the town of Darlington.
 In March 2016, it was confirmed that Darlington aimed to relocate by the start of the 2016/17 season, with expansion plans in place to increase the capacity to 3,000, as required for promotion to the National League.
 In the event, they played their first match at Blackwell Meadows on 26 December 2016, a 3–2 National League North win against F.C.
 Halifax Town in front of 3,000 spectators.
-Darlington expanded the seated stand at Blackwell Meadows to seat 588 in 2018, after a successful funding drive by their fans, allowing for the club to be promoted to the Conference National.
+Darlington expanded the seated stand at Blackwell Meadows to seat 588 in 2018, after a successful funding drive by their fans, allowing for the club to be promoted to the National League.
 This was built following the 2016–17 season, where Darlington finished the season in the playoff, but were disqualified from playing due to the inadequate number of seats at Blackwell Meadows.
 The club continues to explore further ways to improve Blackwell Meadows, including a stand at the currently empty west end of the ground.

+As of 2025, Darlington FC are attempting to lock down a site for a new ground, so they can enjoy increased revenue and continue to kick on.